The French and Indian War

 The Ohio Company intended to occupy the backcountry of the French traders and block their economic opportunity.
 The French refused to concede the valley of La Belle Riviere, and maneuvered to dominate the Native Americans who lived there.
 The traders from Pennsylvania sought to have Native American groups interfere with traders from Virginia and vice-versa.
 The colonial governors failed to work together to implement a common negotiation strategy with Native American tribes.

 In 1754, open conflict re-started in North America at the Forks of the Ohio.
 In 1756 the two countries started the Seven Years War in Europe.
-That led Great Britain to send enough military forces from Europe to North America to tip the balance, and in 1763 France was forced to abandon North America.
+That led Great Britain to send enough military forces from Europe to North America to tip the balance.
+The Royal Navy blocked French troops and supplies from getting across the Atlantic Ocean, and Montreal and Quebec were captured.

 the expansive English claim to the Ohio River watershed was portrayed in John Mitchell's 1755 map